k-nowicki/Rupower/README.md

     capacity:               # =>   100      # [%]
     technology:             # =>   'lithium-ion'

-See the UPower documentation for full list of parameters that can be used as methods, or look at the acceptance tests.
+See the UPower [documentation] for full list of properties that can be used as methods, or look at the acceptance tests.

 ## Installation